manjula-dube/ReactWorkshop/README.md

 ###### Byte 1

-* Create .gitignore file and add .sh or .bat file (mac or windows ) Run the script.
+* Create .gitignore file and add start.sh or start.bat file (mac or windows ) Run the script.